 Doing a Research?Grab a bookmarklet from InfraNodus and visualize your text highlights as a graph to discover new connections.

-Explore Nodus Labs:activism art body business cognition community diffusion dynamics education facebook gephi google graphs infranodus interfaces internet interviews learning marketing meaning movement music narrative negotiation networks organization people philosophy politics polysingularity products psychology publications recommender systems research rhetorics SEO sociology software technology text TNA video visualization writing
+Explore Nodus Labs:activism AI art body business cognition community diffusion dynamics education facebook gephi google health infranodus interfaces internet interviews marketing meaning movement narrative negotiation networks organization people philosophy politics polysingularity products psychology publications recommender systems research rhetorics SEO sociology software technology text thinking TNA video visualization writing

 Connect on Twitter: